GeotrekCE/Geotrek-admin/docs/install/import.rst

 You can also use some of Geotrek commands to import data from a vector file handled by GDAL (https://gdal.org/drivers/vector/index.htm) (e.g.: ESRI Shapefile, GeoJSON, GeoPackage etc.)

-Possible data are e.g.: POI, infrastructures, signages, cities, districts, restricted areas, dives, paths.
+Possible data are e.g.: POI, infrastructures, signages, cities, districts, restricted areas, paths.

 You must use these commands to import spatial data because of the dynamic segmentation, which will not be computed if you enter the data manually.